dheerajvs/art-gallery/src/pages/about.md

     quote: >-
       Sowmya is an incredible artist.
 Her attention to detail is very impressive.
 She is one of those artists who will help your imagination come to life.
 She understands your needs with patience.
+We got done tanjore paintings with antique finish done for our pooja room, a main panel of Lord Venkateshwara and 2 side panels each comprising of of goddess Lakshmi, Lord Ganesha, goddess Saraswathi and another of Lord Satyanarayana Swamy, Lord Shiva with goddess Parvathi and goddess Kannika Parameshwari.
 Would highly recommend her if you want to get the right art done.
     title: Geetha and Nagendra
   - place: 'Jakarta, Indonesia'
     quote: >-
       Sowmya is a wonderful artist.
 Her works are very neat and the finishing is very good.
 In all her paintings, the eyes are expressive.
-The best part about Sowmya is that she tries different kinds of art and she is very good in everything.
-Her latest is Tanjore paintings which she does effortlessly.
+The best part about Sowmya is that she tries different kinds of art forms and she is very good in everything.
+Her latest is Tanjore paintings, which she does effortlessly.
 She is also a great teacher.
-I learnt Zentangles, Kalamkari, Kerala murals and oil painting from her.
+I learnt zentangles, Kalamkari, Kerala murals and oil painting from her.
 I appreciate Sowmya's dedication to art and wish her the best in her journey.
     title: Shanthi Seshadri
-  - place: 'Doctor, Bangalore'
+  - place: 'Doctor, Bangalore, India'
     quote: >-
       Exquisite, passionate and an excellent painter are few words that describes Sowmya and her paintings and we are extremely pleased with the